History with Teacher Certification in Elementary School Teacher in Grades K-6 (B.A.)

 HIST 406History of Capitalism in the United States3

-HIST 407U.S.
-Immigration History3
+HIST 407United States Immigration History3

-HIST 408Independent Study European History3
+HIST 408Independent Study: European History3

-HIST 409Independent Study Non-Western History3
+HIST 409Independent Study: World History3

-HIST 410Independent Study in American History3
+HIST 410Independent Study in United States History3

 HIST 411Cultural and Intellectual History of the United States Since 18803